isoaxe/personal-website/README.md

 ### `cd backend`

-Navigate to the backend folder to set up the server.
+Navigate to the backend folder in a new terminal tab or window to set up the server.

 ### `npm install`